 A broadside elk is a big target, but you still need to make a well placed shot.

 Your dreams have come true.
 You've located a big bull elk, he's in range and standing broadside.
 What you do next will be the difference between meat in the freezer and tag soup, or worse yet, a wounded animal left in the woods.
-Watch the video to see exactly where to aim on a broadside elk to make sure he goes down quickly.
+What do you do in this instant?

 Exercises like the one shown in the video are a great way to prepare for your elk hunt.
 By visualizing possible shot opportunities, you'll be ready when it's a real bull standing in your sights.